home-assistant/addons/mosquitto/DOCS.md

 ### Option: `use_identity_as_username`

-If set to `true` and `require_certificate` is `true` then the identity from the client certificate will be used as the username instead of requiring a username and password to authenticate.
+If set to `true` and `require_certificate` is `true` then the CN from the client certificate will be used as the username instead of requiring a username and password.

 ### Option: `debug`